 Audubon Pennsylvania has developed the Susquehanna River Birding & Wildlife Trail Interactive Trail Guide, which includes information on specific trails, the types of birds that are native to certain areas, directions and other details.
-The Susquehanna River Birding & Wildlife Trail website also hosts lots of additional birding information, including tools of the trade, which lists bird and wildlife ethics and tips.
+The Susquehanna River Birding & Wildlife Trail website has this guide and additional birding information.

 Lancaster is home to many parks and preserves that are great spots for bird watching.
 Many of these locations have several trails or open areas that are known for searching specific types of birds; seven are listed below: